We Broke Down Every Second of the 'Game of Thrones' Season 7 Trailer

 0:25 Jaime standing by Cersei's side.
 That's a bit surprising considering that Cersei drove their last remaining child to commit suicide, but I guess the heart wants what it wants.
 "We're the last Lannisters," she tells him.

 0:29 Except they're not.
 Flash to Tyrion watching one of Daenerys' dragons take flight.
-An amendment: "The last ones who count."
+An amendment from Cersei: "The last ones who count."

 MORE The 20 Most Essential Game of Thrones Episodes

-0:35 Daenerys arrives at what appears to be Dragonstone, which you've probably forgotten about.
+0:35 Daenerys arrives at what appears to be Dragonstone, which you've probably forgotten about by now.
 It's a castle in Blackwater Bay, the original seat for House Targaryen and Dany's ancestral home.
 But the Targaryen clan hasn't visited their old castle in a minute.
 After Robert overthrew the Mad King, he gave Dragonstone to his brother Stannis.
-It's where Stannis planned the Battle of Blackwater and where he retreated after it, which doesn't bode well strategically for Dany.
+It's where Stannis planned the Battle of Blackwater and where he retreated after he lost, which doesn't bode well strategically for Dany.
 Nonetheless, she declares: "I was born to rule the Seven Kingdoms, and I will."

 0:47 Daenerys sitting on her throne at Dragonstone, which is almost as badass as the Iron Throne, but not quite.